 HUAWEI CLOUD's revenue, paid users, and infrastructure all scaled up rapidly.
 In Chinese mainland, HUAWEI CLOUD has been serving multiple industries, including more than 30 national ministries, more than 600 government and public utilities, 30 of the top 50 Internet enterprises, and more than 30 large-scale automobile enterprises.

-Outside Chinese mainland, HUAWEI CLOUD launched cloud data centers in Singapore, Thailand, Hong Kong, Malaysia, Chile, Brazil, Mexico, and Peru, working with partners to provide services in 45 availability zones across 23 regions worldwide.
+Outside Chinese mainland, HUAWEI CLOUD launched cloud data centers in Singapore, Thailand, Hong Kong(China), Malaysia, Chile, Brazil, Mexico, and Peru, working with partners to provide services in 45 availability zones across 23 regions worldwide.
 For international enterprises, HUAWEI CLOUD delivers cloud services with consistent performance so that enterprises can provide a user experience that is consistent around the world.

 Embracing Cloud Native 2.0 and Accelerating Industry Digital Innovation